Online estate agents have hit some hard times.

 Homeowners are fed up with the arrogance of high street estate agents.

-Yet, show us a traditional estate agent who is shouting from the rooftops about how online agents will fail and we’ll show you a traditional agent who is secretly terrified by what online agents are doing to the industry.
+Yet, show us a traditional estate agent who is shouting from the rooftops about how online agents will fail, and we’ll show you someone who is secretly terrified by what online agents are doing to the industry.

 Online Estate Agents Aren’t Perfect… Yet.